You are currently viewing Pushing Kodak Tri-X 400: A Beautiful Black and White Journey

 Pushing Kodak Tri-X 400: A Beautiful Black and White Journey

-As an analog photography enthusiast, there’s something magical about experimenting with different films and development techniques.
-One film that has never failed to captivate me is Kodak Tri-X 400.
 This black-and-white classic has been around for decades, and for good reason—it delivers beautifully rich contrast, deep shadows, and luminous highlights.
 But there’s something even more special about pushing it beyond its standard ISO, which brings out a new dimension of character in the film.

 Why Push This Kodak Film?

 Pushing film is all about shooting it at a higher ISO than it’s rated for, then compensating in development.
 For my recent roll of Kodak Tri-X 400, I chose to push it to ISO 800.
 Why push a film in the first place?
 In simple terms, it’s a way to get more flexibility in lower light or to emphasize certain tonal qualities.
 For me, pushing Tri-X adds a little extra grit, enhancing the raw, timeless look that I love about black and white.
+Also see my Ilford HP5 review.

 Kodak Tri-X 400